dmprotocolai/dungeon-master-protocol/README.md

 > Would you like me to resolve that for you by generating a soulless,
 > algorithmically optimized paragraph that vaguely resembles your original intent?"* 👀

 **For the younger folks:** Clippy was Microsoft's 1997 attempt at "AI assistance."
-It was universally hated.
+It was universally *hated*.
 This is that, but with more parameters.

 ### 2. The Focus Mode (ADHD Savior)
 **What it does:** Uses two adjustable digital "shutters" to dim everything on the screen except the page you are currently writing on.
 Use Alt + Z to toggle on/off. **Why:** I like CalmlyWriter, but not having an autosave feature makes me sad.